Now being replicated around the country, “Elijah’s Law” protects the lives of very young children with food allergies.

 Progress for Elijah’s Law in Other States

 Thomas and his wife Dina Hawthorne-Silvera have worked relentlessly to make sure that no other family suffers as they have.
 New York’s Elijah’s Law is first of its kind legislation that requires all daycare programs to implement guidelines to prevent, and train to recognize and respond to anaphylactic reactions.
-The law expanded on existing anaphylaxis protocols that protect and accommodate New York students in grades K–12.
+Expanding on existing anaphylaxis protocols, Elijah’s Law protects and accommodates New York students in grades K–12.

 Silvera sees momentum building for the expansion of Elijah’s Law.
 Besides Illinois, he’s working with legislators and advocates for similar bills in Pennsylvania, New Jersey, Connecticut, California and New Hampshire.
-Representative Jonathan Carroll, the sponsor of the Illinois bill, says that his bill would “tighten” anaphylaxis training that is already required by law in Illinois schools, and would add daycare centers.
+Representative Jonathan Carroll, the sponsor of the Illinois bill, says that his bill would “tighten” anaphylaxis training that is already required by law in Illinois schools, and would add daycare centers to protect young food allergy kids.

 The Silveras feel proud of their accomplishments and know they have more work to do.
 “I didn’t know this was the path that was going to be chosen for me,” says Silvera.
 “To provide care to children in need, to protect them from everything.”